 I’ve been on the hunt for the perfect woven mid-size or tote-styled handbag all summer long!

-I’ve also looked at this one (made from raffia) and this one (made from iraca palm) at the Loewe store in Soho, New York, but I still hesitate about them.
+I’ve also looked at this one (made from raffia) and this one (made from iraca palm) at the Loewe store in Soho, New York, but I still hesitate about the styles and their practicality.
 In-person, Loewe straw bags are well-made, and most of their woven straw or palm bag designs are wearable.
-However, I feel like they work with people who are often flowy colorful dresses, and I’m a trousers and jeans kinda gal.
-I also am looking for a bag that I can comfortably wear in the city, practical, and doesn’t make me look out of place.
-Not sure about the future, but Loewe straw bags are out for me for now.
+However, I feel like they work with people who are often in flowy colorful dresses, and I’m a trousers and jeans kinda gal.
+So I know I won’t reach for mentioned styles as often.
+In addition, I also am looking for a bag that I can comfortably wear in the city, is practical, and doesn’t make me look out of place.

 I understand woven bags made from straw or palm aka natural materials, and of course, they will eventually fall apart.
 I know the risk, so that’s why I’d prefer a leather bag over any other materials.
-Then I somehow come across Dragon Diffusion which seems to solve the material problems.
-A woven leather bag that costs under $400?
-SIGN ME UP!

 about DRAGON DIFFUSION